Godswill225-bi/myWeb/README.md

-"This is a fun web page.
-To learn how to push to github"
+"This is a fun2 web page.
+To learn how to push to github" "Check me out !"